-We must start with Docker, because it’s the most popular developer tool for working with containers.
+In our rundown of container jargon, we must start with Docker, because it’s the most popular developer tool for working with containers.
 And, for a lot of people, the name “Docker” itself is synonymous with the word “container”.

 Docker kick-started this whole revolution.
 Docker created a very ergonomic (nice-to-use) tool for working with containers – which is also called

-docker is designed to be installed on a workstation or server and comes with a bunch of tools to make it easy to build and run containers as a developer, or DevOps person.
+docker is designed to be installed on a workstation or server and comes with a bunch of tools to make it easy to build and run containers as a developer, or as a DevOps person.

 docker command line tool can build container images, pull them from registries, create, start and manage containers.

 To make all of this happen, the experience you get when you type

 docker is now made up of these projects (there are others, but these are the main ones):